angular/angular/aio/content/guide/using-libraries.md

     </code-example>

-1. Run or restart the `ng serve` Angular CLI command to see Bootstrap 4 work in your application.
+1. Run or restart the `ng serve` command to see Bootstrap 4 work in your application.

-### Using runtime-global libraries inside your app
+### Using runtime-global libraries inside your application

 After you import a library using the "scripts" array, do **not** import it using an import statement in your TypeScript code.
 The following code snippet is an example import statement.